 – Tablet 344 from Vindolanda

-During festivals and holidays, Roman legionaries used to meet on a feast organized by the military clubs collegia militares, which were responsible for taking care of the soldiers.
-Sometimes next to the walls there were built quite large amphitheaters for the gladiator fights.
+During festivals and holidays, Roman legionaries used to meet at a feast organized by the military clubs collegia militares, which were responsible for taking care of the soldiers.
+Sometimes next to the walls there were built quite large amphitheatres for the gladiator fights.
 For instance, the auditorium in Careleon in Wales could sit even 6000 people whereas the one in Carnutum in Austria could sit an even bigger audience.
-In Roman camps, there were also baths which performed not only hygienic but also integrative function.
+In Roman camps, there were also baths which performed not only hygienic but also integrative functions.
 It was possible either to clean the body and exercise or enjoy wine with friends in the entertainment room.

 Most of all, the recruits had to learn a long-distance march – every month the soldiers had to travel the distance of 30 kilometers, fully equipped.
 Half of the distance they marched and the other half ran.
-They were also taught how the build a camp, they practiced stone-throwing, swimming, and horse riding.
+They were also taught how the build a camp, they practised stone-throwing, swimming, and horse riding.
 Twice a day they exercised (veterans only once), they had to learn how to jump on and off the horse (from both sides which was no mean feat taking into considerations that there were no stirrups then) with full equipment.
 Nonetheless the most important of all was the ability to use the weapon.

 The stake was fixed in the ground, about the height of a human being.
 The soldier armed with a wicker shield and wooden, blunt sword (lat. rudis; even heavier than a normal one) attacked the stake and exercised.
 Moreover, he had to throw a pilum and participate in pretended battles whereby the weapons were protected with cases in order to avoid any potential injuries.